-- Level 3 Communications, Ltd., one of the largest telecommunications providers in the country, in its action against Switch & Data Management Company to prevent S&D from effectively shutting down large portions of Level 3’s international network as a result of a contract dispute.
+- Level 3 Communications, Ltd., one of the largest telecommunications providers in the country, in its action against Switch & Data Management Company ("S&D") to prevent S&D from effectively shutting down large portions of Level 3’s international network as a result of a contract dispute.
 The firm obtained a temporary restraining order and, after an extensive evidentiary hearing, obtained a preliminary injunction precluding S&D from taking action to prevent Level 3 from obtaining the benefits under the contract, after which the parties reached a confidential settlement.

 - Martha Stewart Living Omnimedia in protracted negotiations with Kmart over disputed licensing agreements and in an action against TurboChef Technologies, Inc., a leading manufacturer of high-speed ovens, alleging breach of contract for the use of the names and likenesses of Martha Stewart and celebrity chef Emeril Lagasse.